Sakalya100/FaceSwap/README.md

 # FaceSwap
 An OpenCV Based application that allows you to swap faces between 2 images with OpenCV and dlib.

+# Try it out!

+You can try out the Application [Here](https://huggingface.co/spaces/Sakalya122/FaceSwap)

 ## Get Started
 ```sh